Yoozernaym/Yoozernaym.github.io/README.md

 The first is one of my semester projects, I made it to practice Python and to learn data visualization with Plotly Dash.
 I also attempted to remake this project using D3js to practice with JavaScript.

+I am open to any job opportunities related to Health Informatics/Data Analysis.
 [My LinkedIn](https://www.linkedin.com/in/willem-gardner-064160181/)